return42/sphkerneldoc/linux_src_doc/drivers/dma-buf/dma-buf_c.rst

 2. Userspace passes this file-descriptors to all drivers it wants this buffer to share with: First the filedescriptor is converted to a \ :c:type:`struct dma_buf <dma_buf>`\  using
    \ :c:func:`dma_buf_get`\ .
-The the buffer is attached to the device using
+Then the buffer is attached to the device using
    \ :c:func:`dma_buf_attach`\ .

    Up to this stage the exporter is still free to migrate or reallocate the backing storage.

-3. Once the buffer is attached to all devices userspace can inniate DMA access to the shared buffer.
+3. Once the buffer is attached to all devices userspace can initiate DMA access to the shared buffer.
 In the kernel this is done by calling
    \ :c:func:`dma_buf_map_attachment`\  and \ :c:func:`dma_buf_unmap_attachment`\ .